LanceMontojo/FINAL-PROJECT---CPE313/README.md

 Link for the Streamlit App: https://final-project---cpe313-dtkebcnukh5khdv97cmrbc.streamlit.app/

 ## Contribution
-- Located and compiled the dataset, then performed annotation on the original images for use in the research.
+- Designed and implemented the end-to-end data engineering pipeline, including dataset collection, integration, preprocessing, augmentation, and annotation for model training.

-- Narrowed down the dataset to focus on specific fire classes to simplify the classification process.
+- Developed, trained, evaluated, and deployed the deep learning models and the Streamlit application for real-time fire detection and extinguisher recommendation.

 - Composed the abstract, introduction, and methodology sections of the research paper.